 Among the northernmost of the San Juan Islands, this horseshoe-shaped island is accessible only by watercraft.
 Boaters venturing into its coves and harbors quickly discover why Sucia Island is considered the crown jewel in the state marine park system and a boating destination that's world class.

 The main island, surrounded by picturesque rocks and smaller islands, gave pause to the Spanish explorers who navigated its waters in 1791.
-They called it “sucia” or "foul,” a nautical term describing navigational obstacles such as the rocks around the island.
-The island and its waters are, in fact, pristine, and the satellite rocks make for interesting diving and kayaking.
+They called it Sucia, which translates to "dirty" or "foul" in Spanish.

 On April 10, 2012, part of a femur bone from a theropod dinosaur was discovered in a rock on the island.
 (Theropods are a group of meat-eating, two-legged dinosaurs, including T. rex and Velociraptor.)
-The 80 million-year-old fossil was spotted and excavated by paleontologists at the Burke Museum.
+The 80-million-year-old fossil was spotted and excavated by paleontologists at Seattle’s Burke Museum.

 Known for its emerald waters and forested trails, its magnificent sunsets and sandstone formations, Sucia Island is prized by locals for its off-season beauty and solitude.